AhmedUZaki/INSTANT-AI/Track 2_ Mathematics  for Data science/Session 01/README.md

 ### Notes:

-- Linear Algebra --> Turn any Problem to Mathematics equations.
+- Algebra --> Turn any Problem to Mathematics equations.
 - To figure Date have more than 3D we can use **string theory**.
 - Number of solution to any equation:
   - No Solution.